Historic Racing is one of Motorsport’s Best Kept Secrets

-Historic racing is one of motor sport’s best kept secrets, and the Historic Sports and Racing Car Association of NSW (Inc) is one of Australia’s leading car clubs catering specifically for historic racing, sports and touring cars.
-Thank you for your interest in our club.
-Please take the time to look around our web site
+The Historic Sports and Racing Car Association of NSW is one of Australia’s leading car clubs catering specifically for historic racing, sports and touring cars

 For information on becoming a member, click this link to our ‘becoming a member’ page.